 Why do dogs have wet noses?

 But your dog’s wet nose has another important function – it helps regulate their body temperature.
-You may have already noticed how wet their nose is on a hot day or after a good session of play or exercising.
+You may have already noticed how wet their nose is on a hot day or after a good session of play or exercise.

 Because of their fur, dogs don’t have sweat glands all over their body as humans do.
 Instead, they’ve got a whole different system helping them dissipate heat, including panting and using their noses and paws to sweat.